ptzivaras/MyKnowledge/README.md

 # Udemy

-1) 3 Android Courses,  Finished 1 the Rest are 35% but after 11 months i was moved to Xamal-Xamarin & #C code so i stopped.
+1) 3 Android Courses,  Finished 1 the Rest are 45% but after 11 months i was moved to Xaml-Xamarin.Forms & #C code so i stopped.
 2) Java Course[Finished]
 3) SQL  Course[Finished]
 4) React Course, Extremely beginner.. need more time